alirezanet/Gridify/docs/guide/README.md

-# Introduction
+## Introduction

-Gridify is a dynamic LINQ library that converts your *string* to a LINQ query in the easiest way possible with excellent performance. it also provides an easy way to apply Filtering, Sorting, and Pagination using text-based data.
+Gridify is a dynamic LINQ library that simplifies the process of converting strings to LINQ queries.
+With exceptional performance and ease-of-use, Gridify makes it effortless to apply filtering, sorting, and pagination using text-based data.

 ## Features

-- It's Fast and easy to use
+- Fast and easy to use
 - Supports filtering, sorting, and pagination
 - Supports `string` to LINQ conversion
 - Supports nested queries and sub-collections